Genymobile/gnirehtet/DEVELOP.md

 to the _Gnirehtet_ Android client.
 Thus, these IP packets are encapsulated into TCP (they are transmitted as the TCP payload).

+When a client connects, the relay server assigns an integer id to it, which it writes to the TCP socket.
+The client considers itself connected to the relay server only once it has received this number.
+This allows to detect any end-to-end connection issue immediately.
+For instance, a TCP _connect_ initiated by a client succeeds whenever a port redirection is enabled (typically through `adb reverse`), even if the relay server is not listening.
+In that case, the first _read_ will fail.

 The [`IPv4Packet`] class provides a structured view to read and write packet data, which is physically stored in the buffers (the little squares on the schema).
 Since we handle one packet at a time with asynchronous I/O, there is no